 All EU and EEA (European Economic Area) citizens and their family members have the right to visit, live or work in Spain, and a Spanish residency certificates confirms your status as a resident in Spain.
 For stays of up to 3 months there is no need to register or obtain any Spanish documentation unless you are going to be working, or for example buying a property, in which case you’ll need an NIE.
 After that period, or if you intend to stay more than 3 months, you are expected to register as a resident.

-You are given a residency certificate, or ‘certificado de residencia’, when you successfully register, and the issue of certificates is controlled by the National Police, (Cuerpo Nacional de Policia).
+You are given a residency certificate, or ‘certificado de residencia’, (full name certificado de registro de ciudadano de la unión), when you successfully register, and the issue of certificates is controlled by the National Police, (Cuerpo Nacional de Policia).

-The NIE (Número de Identificación de Extranjero), meaning – Foreigner Identification Number, is the counterpart to a DNI (Documento Nacional de Identidad), the ID card issued to Spanish citizens, and is the identification number issued to people who are not a Spanish nationals.
+The NIE (Número de Identificación de Extranjero), meaning – Foreigners Identification Number, is the identification number issued to people who are not a Spanish nationals.

-The National Police, (Cuerpo Nacional de Policia), handle the issue of NIE’s and any one planning to carry out a transaction in Spain, e.g. buying a holiday home, or various other interests, needs to have one.
+The National Police, (Cuerpo Nacional de Policia), handle the issue of NIE’s, and any one planning to carry out a transaction in Spain, e.g. buying a car, holiday home, or various other interests, needs to have one.

 The NIE identifies you whenever you do something official, or which involves the authorities.
-For example paying taxes, buying a property; signing a document at Notary; starting a business; taking shares in or becoming a director of a Spanish company, even registering as a student on a Spanish university course.
+For example paying taxes, buying a property; signing a document at Notary; starting a business; or becoming a director of a Spanish company.